Rate this page:

 Custom content is modeled within a container-ship hierarchy.
 In the case of Confluence Questions, questions "contain" answers.
 This is similar to the behavior of the default Confluence content types, where one content type, like blogs, can contain another, like comments.
 Custom content can contain both default content types, as well as those created by apps.
 For example, questions can contain answers, as well as comments and attachments.

-To fit with the theme of 'custom' content and to provide a unique look and feel to users, Confluence Connect allows custom content types to provide dedicated view, create and edit experiences within Confluence.
+To fit with the theme of 'custom' content and to provide a unique look and feel to users, Atlassian Connect and Atlassian Forge enable custom content types to provide dedicated view, create, and edit experiences within Confluence.

-Custom content can be used for several purposes, including macro attachments, team calendars, and forms.
+Custom content can be used for several purposes, including macro attachments and forms.

 These apps create specialized forms of content and provide dedicated view/create/edit experiences.

 These apps combine custom content with the macro pattern.
 Instead of custom view/create/edit experiences, macros are used to view/create/edit new types of content as they are added to a page.
-Essentially, the macro lets users create custom content attached to a page, which they can manage through the attachments screen.
-Macros then allow references to this attached content to be embedded within the content body of a page
+Essentially, the macro lets users create custom content attached to a page, which they can manage through the page custom content list screen.
+Macros then allow references to this attached content to be embedded within the content body of a page.

 To start with, you will want to define new custom content in your Connect module descriptor, populate it via the REST API, and confirm you can search on that content.